10 July 2023 – Corporate Income Tax technical issues

 When should CIT be paid?

-- First payment – within six months from the beginning of the year of assessment
+- First payment – within six months after the start of the year of assessment

 - Second payment – on or before the last day of the year of assessment

 - Third payment – six months after the end of the year of assessment (for taxpayers with a February year-end it is seven months after the end of the year, i.e. 30 September annually.

 How should CIT be paid?